germanattanasio/your-celebrity-match/README.md

 ### SyncDB
   1. Choose a person to include as a 'celebrity'.
 You need at least 100 different words written by that person.
 Blog posts, tweets, text messages, emails will work.
   1. Get the profile by using the [Personality Insights][pi_docs] service with the text you have and save the json profile in the `profiles` folder.
 Make sure the file has the `.json` extension as in the examples provided.
-  1. Start the app and go to: `http://localhost:3000/celebrities/syncdb`.
+  1. Start the app and make a POST request to: `http://localhost:3000/celebrities/syncdb`.
 It will repopulate the application database and add the new profile.
 Be aware that this command will erase all celebrities previously added to the database.

+**Note**: In order to add celebrities, you must not be running the app in demo mode.
+Either run the app locally or set the `DEMO` environment variable to `0` when running the app on Bluemix.

 ## License